The 4 Hottest Digital Nomad Cities 2025

 Work Infrastructure

-Strong Wi-Fi is standard.
+Good Wi-Fi is standard.
 Co-working spots like Second Home, Heden, and Impact Hub cater to remote workers who want more than just a desk.
-There’s also a café culture where people sip espresso while shipping product.
-The vibe is calm but focused.
+Cafés work for laptop sessions too (unlike Paris).
+Grab an espresso, find a corner, get your work done.
+Nobody bothers you.

 Community & Connection